quantumlib/qsim/docs/mps.md

 ## What is a Matrix Product State?

 A _matrix product state_ is a way of representing a quantum state as a chain of tensors, one per qubit, connected together.
 Instead of storing one exponentially-large vector, you store a sequence of small matrices.
-The "bond dimension" (often written as χ or `bond_dim`) controls how much entanglement the representation can capture: a higher bond dimension is more accurate but uses more memory and takes longer to simulate.
+The _bond dimension_ (often written as χ or `bond_dim`) controls how much *entanglement* (quantum correlations between qubits) the representation can

-The catch, and the reason this is so useful, is that many quantum circuits of practical interest don't generate a lot of entanglement.
-For those circuits, a small bond dimension works great, and you can simulate far more qubits than a full state-vector simulator could handle.
+capture: a higher bond dimension is more accurate but uses more memory and takes longer to simulate.

-The trade-off is that MPS simulation is **approximate for highly entangled circuits**.
+The catch, and the reason MPS is so useful, is that many quantum circuits of practical interest don't generate a lot of entanglement.
+For those circuits, a small bond dimension works well, and you can simulate far more qubits than a full state-vector simulator could handle.

-When a gate creates entanglement that exceeds the bond dimension, the simulator truncates it (using SVD).
+The trade-off is that MPS simulation only provides approximate results for highly entangled circuits.
+When a gate creates entanglement that exceeds the bond dimension, the simulator truncates it (using Singular Value Decomposition, or SVD).
 For low-entanglement circuits (e.g., 1D nearest-neighbor circuits, QAOA with shallow depth), the results are exact or very close to exact.

 ## Where to find the implementation

-The MPS simulator lives in two C++ header files:
+The qsim MPS simulation interface lives in two C++ header files:

 - [`lib/mps_simulator.h`](https://github.com/quantumlib/qsim/blob/main/lib/mps_simulator.h)
   — the `MPSSimulator` class, which applies gates to an MPS.